What were the GMMG Camaro programs?

 The meaning behind the "GMMG" acronym remains open to interpretation.
 Some believe it stands for "General Motors Motorsport Group," while others suggest it refers to the "George Murphy Motor Group."
 However, no official explanation has ever been confirmed, adding an element of mystery to the brand.

-GMMG’s red, white, and blue crest was not an original design but was inspired by emblems used by 1960s drag racers and Don Yenko on his iconic muscle cars, including the COPO Yenko Camaros.
+GMMG’s red, white, and blue crest is not an original design but was inspired by emblems used by 1960s drag racers and Don Yenko for his brand, as seen on his iconic muscle cars, including the COPO Yenko Camaros.

 The exact meaning of 'GMMG' remains a mystery.